eda-ricercatore/sardegna-scala/notes.md

 		of other repetitions.
 + In the functional programming paradigm, software developers avoid changing the state of an executing program or modifying its data.
+	- The use of assignments to modify the values of variables is discouraged [Wikipedia contributors, 2016].
+	- The values of variables can be modified via recursive function calls [Wikipedia contributors, 2016].